Our Mission and Goals

 - protect the independence of the defense function performed by assigned counsel so that the rights of individual defendants are safeguarded and enforced.

 DSO consists of a dedicated staff of nearly 60 full-time employees and is organized into three divisions and an administrative support staff.
-Cait Clarke is the DSO Chief and Conrad Huygen serves as her Deputy Chief.
+Cait Clarke is the DSO Chief and Pamela Hamrin serves as her Deputy Chief.

 The Program Operations Division (POD), led by Stephen Macartney, is responsible for developing, executing, and monitoring the Defender Services appropriation that funds the operation of federal defender organizations (FDOs), payments to private panel attorneys who have been appointed to represent clients under the CJA, experts and other defense service providers related to these cases, and program administration costs.
 This funding permits counsel to accept appointment in a wide variety of representations, allows defenders to pay for appropriate case-related expenses, and supports office infrastructure requirements.
 Critically, POD manages the FDO case weighting system for planning and budgeting purposes, including the ongoing development of staffing formulas.
 In addition, POD provides operational support to FDOs for space and facilities, travel, human resources, and procurement.
 The division also performs on-site cyclical assessments of FDOs and CJA panel attorney programs, administers grants to community defender organizations, and oversees matters related to information management and technology.